Welcome to CSI CONNECTICUT - the sequel to CSI SEATTLE.

-"I've an idea who they were; but you're the one with the all-seeing-eye!
+"I've a good idea who they were and I'm sure you do too.
+But you're the one with the all-seeing-eye!
 How come you didn't see this coming?"

 "I don't know, but when I get home I'm going to lie down in a darkened room until I come up with some answers."

 Bella recalled the words of their attackers and she had already made an educated guess why they had been targeted.
-She was pretty sure Alice was probably thinking the same as her; that they'd been attacked because of a case they were working on.
-Being murdered because of their investigations was not something they had considered; up until then running the agency had just been a game.
-But now it was deadly serious and she had to drive that point home to Alice, so she put on her most earnest and assertive tone of voice.
+She was pretty sure Alice was probably thinking the same as her; that they'd been shot because of a case they were working on.
+Being murdered because of their investigations was not something they had considered when they set up CSI.
+Up until this point, running the agency had just been a game, but now it was deadly serious.
+She knew she had to drive that point home to Alice so she put on her most earnest and assertive tone of voice.

 "Somehow we've got ourselves into some deep, deep shit, because, my dear Alice, that was a professional hit if ever I saw one.
-We mustn't think about revenge at the moment; this might have serious implications for the whole family and they've got to be involved with whatever action we take, as this could compromise our security.
-We need to get back to the beach house in double-quick time, because these guys are after us and when they find out we're not dead, they'll certainly try to discover where we live."
+We mustn't think about revenge at the moment; this might have serious implications for the whole family and they've got to be involved with whatever action we take.
+This could compromise our anonymity and security.
+We need to get home in double-quick time, because these guys are after us and when they find out we're not dead, they'll certainly try to discover where we live."

 Bella opened her cell and punched in the number for Edward so she could warn him about what had just happened.
 As she waited for him to reply, panic set in and her hands started to shake.